Spain Visa; Spanish Investment Visa; Visa to Live in Spain; Spain Visa UK; Spain Residency Visa; Permanent Residency Spain

 There are three requirements (and a fourth if you want to renew).

-- Have eligible Expat health insurance while you live in Spain.
+2. Have eligible Private Spanish Health Insurance or Expat health insurance while you live in Spain.

 You can live in Spain for one year, and after that, you can renew for two-year periods.
 There’s no limit on renewals.